lgatto/MSnbaseBoxCar/README.md

 See also `sp_plot`,  `bc_plot` and `bc_plotly` for visualisation.

-The figure below shows a slice of a combined spectrum with the different boxcar spectra in different colours.
+[This figure](https://plotly.com/~lgatto/4/#/) shows a slice of a combined spectrum with the different boxcar spectra in different colours.

-<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~lgatto/4.embed"></iframe>